 Step 7: Implement and Communicate Results

 Once ideas are approved, implement them.
 The speed matters.
 If you approve an idea today and nothing happens for six months, you lose credibility.
 Try to implement quick wins within weeks, not months.
+Communicate results:

 - To the broader organisation: "This month we implemented five employee ideas that saved us X hours and improved quality in Y ways."
 Make employee ideas visible.

 - Impact measurement: When an idea is implemented, measure its impact.
-Did it actually save time?
+Did it save time?
 Improve safety?
 Make people's jobs easier?

 Step 8: Iterate and Improve